wednus/hana/RPi/flat.hana_upgrade/README.md

-Introduction
+HackIoT Hana
 =
+## SDK Updater
-This program makes (this) Hana SDK up-to-date.
+This program updates Hana SDK up-to-date.

-Installation
-=
+#### How-to

-Run prep.sh, and login using the host's password.
+1. Run prep.sh, and login using the host's password.
+2. (let it run to finish)

-Wait this cloud9 IDE back online.
+3. Wait until the SDK (cloud9) IDE back online.